ipfs-cluster/ipfs-cluster-website/content/documentation/ipfs-cluster-ctl.md

 `ipfs-cluster-ctl --basic-auth <username:password>` will use the given credentials to perform the request.

-Note that unless `--force-http` is passed, using `basic-auth` is only supported on requests with `--https` or using the libp2p API endpoint.
+Note that unless `--force-http` is passed, using `basic-auth` is only supported on HTTPS requests or using the libp2p API endpoint (which uses an encrypted channel).

 #### Using the libp2p API endpoint